wachaon/wes/docs/README.en.md

 # Module bundling and installation

-In *wes* , a bundle of several modules is called a *package* .
-You can install the *package* for *wes* published on *github* .
-You will need a *github repository* to publish the *package* .
+In *wes* , a bundle of several modules is called a package.
+You can install the package for *wes* published on *github* .
+You will need a *github repository* to publish the package.
 Also, the repository name and the local directory name must be the same.

 ## *bundle*

-When publishing a *package* on *github* , *bundle* bundles the required modules and changes them to a format that can be imported by installation.
+When publishing the package to *github* , *bundle* bundles the required modules and changes the format so that it can be imported by installation.

-For security reasons, *bundle* creates a *.json* file because *wes* doesn't allow us to import *package* in a format that can be executed directly.
+For security reasons, *bundle* creates a *.json* file because *wes* doesn't allow you to import packages in a format that can be executed directly.

 There are some conditions for packaging.

-1. Only one type of module can be published in one *repository* .
+1. Only one module can be published in one *repository* .
-2. The repository name on *github* and the local working directory name must be the same.
+2. Make sure that the repository name on *github* and the local working directory name are the same.
-3. The status of the repository must be *public* when publishing the package.
+3. If you want to publish the package, make the repository *public* .
-4.  *wes* dynamically interprets the module path.
-Modules acquired by `require` under specific conditions such as `if` statements may not be bundled.
+4. Declare module acquisition in top-level scope.
-5.  *.json* file will be created in your working directory with the name *directory_name.json* .
+5. The package *.json* file is created in your working directory with the name *directory_name.json* .
 It cannot be installed if the file is renamed or the file is moved.
 6.  `node_modules/directory_name` , the bundle fails because it refers to `directory_name.json` .

 ## *install*

-Used to install the *package* for *wes* published on *github* .
+Used to install the package for *wes* published on *github* .

 ### How to use